sterlingmuller/sterlingmuller/README.md

 ![github banner](littlePrinceResize.jpeg)
 ### Howdy!
-I'm Sterling a full-stack software engineer and musician with a particular interest in frontend engineering and accessibility.
+I'm Sterling a frontend software engineer and musician with a particular interest in mobile development and accessibility.
 Please reach out if you are interested in my work.

 📍 Based in Philadelphia, PA